BakersHub/Snapclient-BT-LED-OLED/FLASHING_QUICKSTART.md

-If you rebuilt/changed the v1.1 binary and ever need to update it again, just overwrite that same file, then run: git status → git commit -am "Update v1.1 firmware" → git push.

 # Quick Start: Flashing and Installing Snapclient BT + LED + OLED

 These are the simplest steps to get the prebuilt firmware running on an ESP32‑WROVER and connected to your Snapserver.